Skip to main content

 What We Love

-• No-preheat air fry — real time savings, not a marketing claim
+• No-preheat air fry saves 5–10 minutes per session — verified by CNET as a real time reduction, not a marketing mode with caveats

 What Could Be Better

-• SmartHQ app is functional but not as polished as SmartThings
+• SmartHQ app is functional but less polished than SmartThings in UI design and response speed

 The Verdict